When is the last time you opened your wardrobe?

 My message is this: Don’t be an uncritical conformist.
 Don’t be a daredevil deviant, either.
 We like to think that life exists in strict dichotomies: right vs wrong, smart vs dumb, work vs play, good vs evil.
 Yet everyday reality tells a different story.
 It is within the grey areas that we learn empathy.
 It is also here that we can truly exercise our agency.

 Finding a fit is a process of constant negotiation, which starts with learning the rules.
-From musing to reading to observing to serving, we can understand the dress codes from the most formal to informal.
+We have to learn the dress codes from the most formal to informal.
 With this repertoire of knowledge, you will be able to fill a wardrobe with Smart Casual outfits – the ones that fit you best, in any of life’s functions.